Prerequisites - Updated September 2024

 • sudo rm -Rf /etc/cloud

-• sudo apt install ufw
+• sudo apt remove unattended-upgrades

-• sudo apt install nano
+• sudo apt install yamllint

 • sudo apt install whois